UCF/bs-hr-theme/CONTRIBUTING.md

 If you have a general question about the theme, design decisions, or any other question that isn't a help request, please post it in the [#prj-bs-hr-theme Slack channel](https://ucf-wp.slack.com/messages/prj-bs-hr-theme/). {{Edit this copy as needed!}}

 ### Help
 If you need help with using this theme on your site, check out our [project documentation](https://github.com/UCF/bs-hr-theme/wiki).
 If you can't find the answer to your question there, please drop us a line in the [#help-themes Slack channel](https://ucf-wp.slack.com/messages/help-themes/).
-You don't need to @mention anyone specific, but **please note that you're using the {{My Project}} when posting your question** and include a link to your site if it's relevant to your question.
+You don't need to @mention anyone specific, but **please note that you're using the bs-hr-theme when posting your question** and include a link to your site if it's relevant to your question.

 -----